 Sometimes you can’t prevent it!
-Mold and mildew appears in most American bathrooms because the area is constantly warm and moist creating the perfect environment for bacteria and fungi growth.
-It’s extremely gross to see mold in a place that is supposed to be hygienic, and at the same time is a real danger for your health.
-Breathing mold spores is extremely risky for your respiratory tract because you may develop asthma.
+Mold and mildew appear in most American bathrooms because the area is constantly warm and moist, creating the perfect environment for bacteria and fungi growth.
+There is nothing more disgusting than seeing mold in a place that is supposed to be hygienic, and it also poses a real health risk.
+Breathing mold spores is extremely risky for your respiratory tract because it can trigger asthma.

-The most mold-sensitive area in your bathroom is the silicone caulk.
-It attracts mold like a magnet due to the moisture it retains.
+Silicone caulk is the most mold-prone area in your bathroom.
+Due to its ability to retain moisture, it attracts mold like a magnet.
 Removing and replacing old caulk can be a time-consuming task and the best option is to safely remove mold from it.
 Routine cleaning will prevent mildew growth, but it won’t stop it.
-So, as soon as you see the first mold spore, you should act immediately in removing it because it will spread quickly.
+Thus, as soon as you see the first mold spore, you should remove it as soon as possible because it will spread quickly.

 Mix 2 cups of warm water with half a cup of bleach in a spray bottle.
-Spray the solution over the moldy shower caulk with a generous coating of bleach.
+Spray the solution over the moldy shower caulk with a generous amount of bleach.
 Let it work for 10 to 15 minutes.
-Remove the mildew after 15 minutes with a toothbrush or with a water-dampened sponge.
+Remove the mold after 15 minutes with a toothbrush or with a wet sponge.

-Second step is to select a green-cleaning agent: Vinegar, Lemon Juice, diluted Tea Tree Oil or diluted Hydrogen Peroxide:
+➡ Second step: Use a green-cleaning agent: Vinegar, Lemon Juice, diluted Tea Tree Oil or diluted Hydrogen Peroxide:

 - White vinegar, lemon juice, tea tree oil or hydrogen peroxide

 🧹 Cleaning process: